michelfernandez/cove/site/content/english/sales.md

 ---
-title: Electronic signature for tax advisers
+title: Electronic signature for sales teams
 description: With Skribble, you and your clients can sign faster and more securely – from balance sheets to financial statements and tax arrangements.
 draft: false
 slug: sales